snapwp/package-boilerplate/README.md

 # Snap package boilerplate

-This is a simple repository which can be used as a starting point when authoring your own packages.
+This is a simple repository which can be used as a starting point when authoring your own packages for Snap.